-- Use previous size: When this toggle is activated, Imerge will use the dimensions of whatever project was most recently opened in the software. - Dimensions: If you prefer to use a specific size as the default, enter the dimensions here.
+• Use previous size: When this toggle is activated, Imerge will use the dimensions of whatever project was most recently opened in the software.

+• Dimensions: If you prefer to use a specific size as the default, disable the use previous size toggle above, and enter the dimensions here.